 Walk Details

 When you come to the main road turn left onto Long Lane and cross the road at the zebra crossing next to the Fire Station.
-The route takes us left passed Settlebeck High School before turning right along a quite road.
+The route takes us left past Settlebeck High School before turning right along a quiet road.
+This is where the steep section is!

 Turn left through the kissing gate and follow the path to the next kissing gate.
-The gate does open fully so that you can get through.
+The gate does open fully so that you can get through if you’re a wheelchair user.
 Here you will find a lovely picnic area with tables and benches.

 This walk has been designated ‘Miles Without Stiles’ by the Yorkshire Dales National Park.